Pullman National Historical Park

-Pullman National Historical Park is a historic district located in Chicago and was the first model, planned industrial community in the United States.
+Pullman National Historical Park is a historic district located in Chicago, Illinois, which in the 19th century was the first model, planned industrial community in the United States.
 The district had its origins in the manufacturing plans and organization of the Pullman Company and became one of the most well-known company towns in the United States, as well as the scene of the violent 1894 Pullman strike.
-It was built for George Pullman as a place to produce the famous Pullman sleeping cars.
+It was built for George Pullman as a place to produce the Pullman railroad-sleeping cars.

-Originally built beyond the Chicago city limits, it is now in what is the Pullman community area of Chicago; the district includes the Pullman factory and the Hotel Florence, named after George Pullman's daughter.
+Originally built beyond the Chicago city limits, it is in the Pullman community area of Chicago.
+The district includes the Pullman administration buildings and the company's Hotel Florence, named after George Pullman's daughter, as well as housing originally built for workers and managers.
 Also within the district is the A. Philip Randolph Pullman Porter Museum, named for the prominent labor and civil rights leader A. Philip Randolph, which recognizes and explores African American labor history.
-Parts of the site have been more recently owned by the Illinois Historic Preservation Agency prior to being gifted to the federal government.
+Parts of the site were acquired by the Illinois Historic Preservation Agency prior to being gifted to the federal government.
 Additional grounds remain owned by the state, as the Pullman State Historic Site.
 The Pullman District, including the national historical park, state historic site, and private homes is east of Cottage Grove Avenue, from East 103rd St. to East 115th St. It was named a Chicago Landmark district on October 16, 1972.
 It was listed on the National Register of Historic Places on October 8, 1969 and declared a National Historic Landmark on December 30, 1970.

 Preservationists had hoped to extend the district to include Schlitz Row, but the taverns located there have been demolished.
 President Barack Obama named the site a national monument on February 19, 2015, making it a component of the National Park System.
 It was redesignated a National Historical Park in 2022.
 In celebration of the 2018 Illinois Bicentennial, Pullman was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component and was recognized by USA Today Travel magazine as one of AIA Illinois's selections for Illinois 25 Must See Places.